yeehawgit/MGT6033-AUD/3A demo questions.md

 C. word.is_title
 D. word.text.isnumeric()

-14. **(Medium)** Why is it necessary to adjust for casing when tallying frequencies of non-stop words?
+14. **(Medium) Select all that apply:** Why is it necessary to adjust for casing when tallying frequencies of non-stop words?
 A. To distinguish between singular and plural
 B. To prevent NLP acronyms from being merged with regular words
 C. To make word frequency counts case-insensitive for non-acronyms